rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/global-catastrophic-risks/">Global catastrophic risks (GCRs)</a> - All risks with the potential to cause serious harm on a global scale.
 Includes existential risks, but is not limited to them.
 Catastrophic risks that may not threaten human existence outright include political instability leading to increased warfare, or mass deaths from disease, climate change or geo-engineering.

+<a target="_blank" href="https://www.lesswrong.com/posts/YtvZxRpZjcFNwJecS/the-importance-of-goodhart-s-law">Goodhart's law</a> - An adage named after economist Charles Goodhart: "When a measure becomes a target, it ceases to be a good measure."

 <a target="_blank" href="https://www.givingwhatwecan.org/pledge/">GWWC pledge (Giving What We Can pledge)</a> - A commitment to giving at least 10% (or 1% for students) of your income to the organisations that you think can do the most good with it.